Sell Data to AI Algorithms Without Revealing It: Secure Data Valuation and Sharing via Homomorphic Encryption: Secure Data Market

 \subsection{Problem Setup}

-We consider a data market in which machine learning models are the primary consumers of data.
-The key feature that distinguishes data from traditional commodities is that its value is model- and task-specific: the same data point may be highly valuable to one model and nearly useless, or even harmful, to another.
-The fundamental economic friction in this market is the Arrow Information Paradox: a buyer cannot verify the value of a data point without inspecting it, but once inspecting it, the seller has effectively transferred the asset without compensation.
+We consider a data market in which companies that develop frontier AI models are the primary consumers of data.
+The key feature that distinguishes data from traditional commodities is that its value is model- and task-specific: the same data may be highly valuable to one model while being useless, or even harmful, to another.
+The fundamental economic friction in this market is the Arrow Information Paradox: a buyer cannot verify the value of data without inspecting it, but once having inspected it, the seller has effectively transferred the asset without compensation.
 Our goal is to formalize this setting and the constraints under which a secure market must operate.

-Formally, the market consists of two primary agents operating under a semi-honest security model: \begin{enumerate} \item The Data Seller ($\mathcal{S}$) holds a private candidate data point $z_s$ for sale.
-The seller's goal is to monetize $z_s$ while maintaining strict confidentiality of its content prior to a confirmed transaction. \item The Model Buyer ($\mathcal{B}$) uses a machine learning model $f_\theta$, parameterized by a vector $\theta \in \mathbb{R}^d$, which has been trained on an existing private dataset $D_{\text{train}}$.
-In most applications we have in mind, $f_\theta$ is a publicly available architecture (for example, an open-source foundation model), and the current parameter vector $\hat{\theta}$ is known or reproducible; we do not treat $\hat{\theta}$ itself as confidential.
-To evaluate external data, the buyer maintains a private evaluation set $D_{\text{eval}} = \{z^{(\mathrm{eval})}_1, \dots, z^{(\mathrm{eval})}_m\}$ that serves as a proxy for the target task. \end{enumerate}